Better breathing for better health

 This course will be delivered online.
 See the ‘What is the course about?’ section in course details for more information.

 What is the course about?

-Yoga breathing practices to expand and enhance the breath at a time when we most need it.
-Experience how better breathing can reduce stress and anxiety, clear and calm the mind and revitalise the energy for the week ahead.
+Yoga breathing and movement practices to enhance breath capacity.
+Experience how better breathing can reduce stress and anxiety, clear and calm the mind, increase one’s energy and revitalise for the week ahead.

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.